aws-samples/aws-serverless-workshop-innovator-island/3-photos/3-postprocess/README.md

 ```
 3. Next, enter the following command to retrieve the value for `DDB_TABLE_NAME`:
 ```
-aws dynamodb list-tables
+aws dynamodb list-tables | grep backend
 ```

 4. Go back to the browser tab with the `theme-park-photos-postprocess` Lambda function open.
-Scroll down to the *Environment variables* card, click **Edit**, and enter the two environment variables names along with the values you retrieved in Cloud9:
+Scroll down to the *Environment variables* card, click **Edit**, and enter the two environment variables names along with the values you retrieved in Cloud9 (without quotes):

 ![Module 2 - Environment vars](../../images/3-photos-composite6.png)